 On 4 July, Pavlov and some other generals were arrested.
 After a short investigation, Pavlov was convicted by the Military Collegium of the Soviet Supreme Court, stripped of his military rank and all awards, and sentenced to death.
 Together with him, the front’s chief-of-staff, General Major Vladimir Ye.
 Klimovskikh, and the front’s chief of communications, General Major Andrei T. Grigoriev, were also convicted and shot on 22 July.

-The head of the front’s artillery, General Leytenant Nikolai A Klich, and the commander of the XIV Mechanised Corps, General Major Stepan I. Oborin, were arrested on 8 July and subsequently shot.
+The head of the front’s artillery, General Leytenant Nikolai A. Klich, and the commander of the XIV Mechanised Corps, General Major Stepan I. Oborin, were arrested on 8 July and subsequently shot.

-Korobkov, the commander of the 4th Army, was removed from office on 8 July, arrested on the following day and shot on 22 July along with Pavlov, Klimovskikh and Grigoriev.
+Korobkov, the commander of the 4th Army, was removed on 8 July, arrested on the following day and shot on 22 July along with Pavlov, Klimovskikh and Grigoriev.
 General Major Andrei I. Tayursky, the deputy commander of the Air Force of the West Front, was arrested and shot on 23 February 1942.
-The same fate would probably have been meted out to the commander of the Air Force of the West Front, General Major Ivan I. Kopets, but after learning of the air force losses during the first days of the war, shot himself on 23 July.
+The same fate would probably have been meted out to the commander of the Air Force of the West Front, General Major Ivan I. Kopets, but after learning of the air force losses during the first days of the war, he shot himself on 23 July.
 The commander of the 9th Mixed Aviation Division, which lost 347 out of 409 aircraft on the first day of the war, was General Major Sergei A. Chernykh, who was arrested on 8 July and soon shot.

 After the death of Iosif Stalin in March 1953, all the executed military leaders were rehabilitated and posthumously reinstated in military ranks.